michaelkotelnikov/istio-jwt-validation/README.md

 The application consists of two _python flask_ pods -

-* A frontend server which accepts traffic from an istio ingress gateway and generates a JWT token using a thrird party Keycloak (Red Hat Single Sign On - RHSSO) server.
+* A frontend server which accepts traffic from an istio ingress gateway and generates a JWT token using a third party Keycloak (Red Hat Single Sign On - RHSSO) server.
 * A backend server which serves unique ids to the frontend instance.
 Istio protects the backend server by requiring a valid JWT token to be present when accessing any endpoint on the backend instance.

 An overview of the traffic -